 Please note that owing to UK visa restrictions, part-time campus based registration is not normally available to international applicants.

-For distance learning study if you are living outside of the UK/EU during your studies you will pay the International fee.
+For distance learning study if you are living outside of the UK during your studies you will pay the International fee.